Health Insurance for Gen Z

 Your Gen Z Guide to Navigating Health Insurance

-• Employer-sponsored Health Insurance (Group Health Insurance): If you’re employed, chances are that your company offers health insurance as part of your benefits package.
+- Employer-sponsored Health Insurance (Group Health Insurance): If you’re employed, chances are your company offers health insurance as part of your benefits package.

-• What to Know: Understand what the plan covers, which hospitals are in their network (where you can get cashless treatment), and what your co-pays or deductibles are.
-Don’t be afraid to ask HR for a detailed explanation!
+- What to Know: Understand what the plan covers, which hospitals are in their network (where you can get cashless treatment), and what your co-pays or deductibles are.
+Don't hesitate to ask HR for a detailed explanation!

-• Sum Insured: How much coverage do you need?
-Consider the potential high medical costs of now and the future.
+- Sum Insured: How much coverage do you need?
+Consider current and future potential medical costs.

-• Premium: What’s your monthly or annual payment?
+- Premium: What is your monthly or annual payment?
 Factor this into your budget.

-• Network Hospitals: Are there good hospitals near you that are part of the insurer’s network?
-Cashless treatment is a huge plus.
+- Network Hospitals: Are there network hospitals conveniently located near you?
+Cashless treatment is a significant advantage.

-• Coverage Details: What illnesses, procedures, and treatments are included?
-Does it cover mental health?
-What about pre and post-hospitalisation expenses?
-A comprehensive health policy covers all these and more.
+- Coverage Details: What illnesses, procedures, and treatments are included?
+Does it cover mental health, and pre- and post-hospitalization expenses?
+A comprehensive policy covers these and more.

 Low-cost or Basic Health Insurance Plans: If budget is a major constraint, look into basic plans that offer essential coverage at lower premiums.
 These might have limitations on the sum insured or a limited list of hospital networks.